 Module code: GL3102

 Human activity has had an unprecedented impact on the Earth.
-We have modified – and continue to modify – our planet.
-In this module we will explore the geoscientist's role in monitoring, measuring, and mitigating the effects of humans on the world.
+We have modified - and continue to modify - our planet.
+In this module, you'll explore the role of a geoscientist in monitoring, measuring and mitigating the effects of humans on the world.

-We will discuss the environment in both natural and highly modified states, and consider important concepts in applied and academic environmental geoscience, including toxicology, epidemiology, source-pathway-receptor models, sustainability, and data analysis.
+You'll examine the environment in both natural and highly modified states, and consider important concepts in applied and academic environmental geoscience, including toxicology, epidemiology, source-pathway-receptor models, sustainability, and data analysis.
+Whilst you will focus on the geological aspects of the environment in this module, you'll also look at aspects of chemistry, biology, physics, medicine, geography, sociology and economics.

 - 16 hours of lectures